Gifted Service Continuum

 **similar to our current model

-- Differentiated instruction as needed with resources developed by gifted coordinators provided to teachers and some coordinator support
+- Differentiated instruction as needed with resources available to teachers

 - Enrichment programs as clubs and embedded in the general curriculum (varies by school)